-Therefore, PTSD should be diagnosed only when the individual experiences impairment or distress associated with the following symptoms in the aftermath of the traumatic experience:
+Therefore, PTSD should be diagnosed only when the child experiences impairment or distress associated with the following symptoms in the aftermath of the traumatic experience:

 - Intrusions, including recurrent, involuntary, distressing memories or dreams related to the traumatic event, flashbacks in which the individual feels or acts like the traumatic event is reoccurring, intense or prolonged emotional distress in response to reminders of the traumatic event, or strong physiological reactions to reminders of the traumatic event.